Overflowing beds of sweet peas, marigolds, and cornflowers. Cans of peaches, jams, and chutneys.

 From Pulitzer Prize-winning poet Louise Glück, The Wild Iris is a stunningly beautiful collection of poems that encompasses the natural, human, and spiritual realms.

-The bestselling novel about a young girl’s journey towards healing and the transforming power of love, from the author of The Invention of Wings.
+The Secret Life of Bees is the bestselling novel about a young girl’s journey towards healing – as well as the transforming power of love, hope, and nature – from the author of The Invention of Wings.

 I wanted to add a graphic novel to this list, and Pilu of the Woods earned its place.
 It’s the gentle story of Willow, who loves the woods near her house.

 Unlike her turbulent emotions which she tries to keep locked away, the woods are calm and quiet and provide a sanctuary that one day becomes all too tempting to run away into.

 There, she meets Pilu, a lost tree spirit who can’t find her way back home.
 What follows is a growing friendship and shared mission through their natural surroundings.